tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 At the GM’s discretion, the halo can give creatures that are attuned to darkness (such as dark elves) a -1 penalty to attacks against you.

 The spell usually lasts at least an hour.
-You can cast it a number of times per day equal to your Charisma modifier.
+You can cast it a number of times per full recovery equal to your Charisma modifier.

 ---